Caversham Lock: Beyond the lock

 On the south bank, after the farmed meadows, is Tilehurst, where the river veers briefly north with the two islands of Appletree Eyot and Poplar Island in the center of the river.
 The railway runs adjacent to the river for more than 600 meters on a high brick embankment to enable it to cut through the end of the escarpment further upstream, on which most of Purley-on-Thames lies.

-The Thames Path follows the southern bank.
-A footpath follows the north bank between Reading and Caversham bridges.

-There is an orphan section of the original towpath 1 km downstream of Mapledurham Lock, inaccessible except by boat.
+The Thames Path follows the southern bank until Tilehurst, then diverts away from the river through Purley-on-Thames, rejoining the river at Mapledurham Lock.
+Another footpath follows the north bank between Reading and Caversham bridges.
+There is an orphan section of the original towpath on the north bank 1 km downstream of Mapledurham Lock, inaccessible except by boat.